VitalLabs/TAC/ansible/README.md

 You must have AWS CLI installed (NOT the older EC2 CLI) and configured.
 We use shell commands to augment where core EC2 modules don't support actions.

 If you will be using dedicated VPC instances then we will need to use a patched module.
 We will ping ansible when that time comes.
+This is WIP

-Then cd into this playbook directory and run as needed.
+Then cd into this ./ansible playbook directory and run as needed.

 ##Proper commands to run playbooks:

 First Provision EC2 instances

+'''
-ansible-playbook -vvvv -i ./inv/ 1-dev-infrastructure.yml
+ansible-playbook -vvvv -i ./inv/ 1-staging-infrastructure.yml -e environ=staging
+'''

 Then install all core software and apply configurations.
-Right nwo both are together.
+Right now both are together.
 We can break this out into a AMI image build in the future.

 bootstrap the jumphost to run the deployments:

+'''
-ansible-playbook -vvvv -i ./inv/ bootstrap-jumphost,yml
+ansible-playbook -vvvv -i ./inv/ bootstrap-jumphost.yml -e environ=staging
+'''

+You can then log into the jumphost abnd run tmux new or tmux attach to run commands there ALOT faster.

+'''
+bin/login-ansible tag_Name_staging_jumphost
+'''

 Install everything:

+'''
-ansible-playbook -vvvv -i ./inv/ 2-install-and-configs.yml
+ansible-playbook -vvvv -i ./inv/ 2-install-and-configs.yml -e environ=staging
+'''

 ##Environment Consideration